jellyfishsolutions/lynx-admin-ui/README.md

 #### `AdminType.String`
 Indicates that the field is a string.
 It uses the standard input with type text.
 It is possible to specify the `pattern` parameters (a `string`), in order to perform input validation.
+This parameter maps the input `pattern` attribute.

 ### `AdminType.Number`
 Indicates that the field is a number.
 It uses the standard input with type number.